-The present report is prepared by OBR Investments Limited (the "Company"), a Cyprus Investment Firm ("CIF") authorized and regulated by the Cyprus Securities and Exchange Commission (the "CySEC", the "Commission") under the license number 217/13 and operates in harmonisation with the Markets in Financial Instruments Directive ("MiFID II").
+The present report is prepared by OBR Investments Ltd (the "Company"), a Cyprus Investment Firm ("CIF") authorized and regulated by the Cyprus Securities and Exchange Commission (the "CySEC", the "Commission") under the license number 217/13 and operates in harmonisation with the Markets in Financial Instruments Directive ("MiFID II").

-In accordance with Regulation (EU) No. 575/2013 (the Capital Requirements Regulation, "CRR"), which was introduced in late 2014, the Company is required to disclose information relating to its risk exposure and management, capital structure, capital adequacy as well as the most important characteristics of the Company's corporate governance including its remuneration system.
+In accordance with Regulation (EU) No. 575/2013 (the "Capital Requirements Regulation", "CRR"), which was introduced in late 2014, the Company is required to disclose information relating to its risk exposure and management, capital structure, capital adequacy as well as the most important characteristics of the Company's corporate governance including its remuneration system.
 The scope of this report is to promote market discipline and to improve transparency of market participants.

-This document is updated and published annually; it is, however, published more frequently if there are significant changes to the business (such as changes to the scale of operations, range of activities, etc.).
+These Pillar III Disclosures are made on a solo basis and are updated and published annually; it will, however, be published more frequently if there are significant changes to the business (such as changes to the scale of operations, range of activities, etc.).
 CySEC is responsible for implementing and enforcing the European Capital Requirements Directive ('CRD'), a capital adequacy framework consisting of three 'pillars':

-• Pillar I sets minimum capital requirements comprising of base capital resources requirements; credit and market risk capital requirements; and the fixed overhead requirement.

-- Pillar II requires firms to undertake an overall internal assessment of their capital adequacy, taking into account all the risks which the firm is exposed to and whether additional capital should be held to cover risks not adequately covered by Pillar I requirements.
+- Pillar I sets minimum capital requirements comprising of base capital resources requirements; credit and market risk capital requirements; and the operational risk requirement. - Pillar II requires firms to undertake an overall internal assessment of their capital adequacy, taking into account all the risks which the firm is exposed to and whether additional capital should be held to cover risks not adequately covered by Pillar I requirements.
 This is achieved through the Internal Capital Adequacy Assessment Process ("ICAAP"). - Pillar III complements Pillars I and II and improves market discipline by requiring firms to disclose information on their capital resources and Pillar I capital requirements, risk exposures and their risk management framework.

-The 2017 Pillar III Disclosures Report sets out both quantitative and qualitative information required in accordance with Part 8 of the CRR and in particular articles 431 to 455, which set the requirements of the disclosures.
+The 2018 Pillar III Disclosures Report sets out both quantitative and qualitative information required in accordance with Part 8 of the CRR and in particular articles 431 to 455, which set the requirements of the disclosures.

-The information contained in the Pillar III Market Discipline and Disclosure Report is audited by the Firm's external auditors and published on the Company's website at www.obrinvest.com on an annual basis.
+The information contained in the Pillar III Market Discipline and Disclosure Report is audited by the Firm's external auditors and published on the Company's website at www.obrinvest.com, on an annual basis.